troypoulter/can-i-fish/README.md

 An automated fishing conditions monitoring system for Norah Head, NSW.
 This service checks various conditions including tides, swell, and weather to determine optimal fishing windows and sends email reports.

+## Motivation

+This was a fun holiday project to build for my SIL who wanted to know when the best time to go fishing was at her favourite spot.
+I focused on making it as simple as possible to use and deploy and getting it done quickly.

+If you're reading through this and the code, I hope you find it useful!

 ## Features

 - Daily weather and conditions monitoring